MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/qualify-lead-convert-opportunity-sales.md

 #### Multiple opportunities creation

-If your admin has enabled multiple opportunities creation, you can create multiple opportunities for a lead.
+If your admin has enabled multiple opportunities creation, you can create up to five opportunities for a lead.
 A default opportunity record is added to the Qualify lead side pane.

 **To create additional opportunities:**